karthik0010/Assuredoc/5-Global/Variables.md

 Inside locator field:

- 1. In  Test Case editor page, click on the step which will open thestep config.
+ 1. In  Test Case editor page, click on the step which will open the step config.
  2. Click on '+' button near Locator section.
  3. Click on new definition.